hashicorp/consul/plugin/health/README.md

 }
 ~~~

+Doing this is supported but both endponts ":8080" and ":8081" will export the exact same health.

 ## Metrics

 If monitoring is enabled (via the *prometheus* directive) then the following metric is exported:

-* `coredns_health_request_duration_seconds{}` - duration to process a /health query.
-As this should
+ *  `coredns_health_request_duration_seconds{}` - duration to process a HTTP query to the local
-  be a local operation it should be fast.
-A (large) increases in this duration indicates the
+    `/health` endpoint.
+As this a local operation it should be fast.
+A (large) increase in this
-  CoreDNS process is having trouble keeping up with its query load.
+    duration indicates the CoreDNS process is having trouble keeping up with its query load.

 Note that this metric *does not* have a `server` label, because being overloaded is a symptom of
 the running process, *not* a specific server.